davidmdm/conf/README.md

 # conf - a configuration parsing lib for Go

 **Description**: A Go library for parsing environment variables (and any other source) and setting corresponding flags.
+It is heavily inspired by Go's std `flag` package in its design.

 ## Why